 Greg and Kathleen Parsons have been on staff with Frontier Ventures since 1982.
 The two met in Dallas while attending seminary, and were married in 1981.
 Greg now serves as Director of Global Connections for Frontier Ventures, is a regular contributor to Mission Frontiers magazine and has published two books.
 Greg and Kathleen both also serve on the board of Frontier Ventures, as well as WCIU, Christar, and Missio Nexus.

 During his college years in the 80s, Greg attended a Kaleo Summer Training Program sponsored by Student Mobilization.
-Later he became a stock broker for Edward Jones and now is one of their vice presidents in St. Louis.
+He served in executive leadership and as a principal in one of the countries largest financial services firms.
 Greg, his wife Marian, and their children are involved in a local church and many other ministry activities.

 Steve is the founder and former Executive Director of the Center for Mission Mobilization.
 He also founded Student Mobilization in 1986 and the Traveling Team in 1999.
 From 2004 to 2012, in addition to leading the CMM, he served as the Mobilization Director for Frontier Ventures.
 In 2019, Steve transitioned to his current position of Global Ambassador.
 Steve and his wife Carol have five grown children and live in Fayetteville, Arkansas.